7h3730B/7hArray-visualizer/README.md

 # ArrayVisualizer

-> this is just a little Project to learn Angular
+> this is just a little Project to learn Vue.js